dotnet/docs-aspire/docs/storage/azure-storage-tables-integration.md

 ### Tracing

-The .NET Aspire Azure Data Tables integration will emit the following tracing activities using OpenTelemetry:
+The .NET Aspire Azure Data Tables integration emits the following tracing activities using OpenTelemetry:

-- "Azure.Data.Tables.TableServiceClient"
+- `Azure.Data.Tables.TableServiceClient`

 ### Metrics

-The .NET Aspire Azure Data Tables integration currently does not support metrics by default due to limitations with the Azure SDK.
+The .NET Aspire Azure Data Tables integration currently doesn't support metrics by default due to limitations with the Azure SDK.

 ## See also